Skip to main content

 hooks, b.
 (1994).
 Teaching to transgress: Education as the practice of freedom.
 Routledge.

 Love, B. (2020).
 We want to do more than survive: Abolitionist teaching and the pursuit of educational freedom.
-New York: Beacon Press; Armstrong, M. A. (2011).
+New York: Beacon Press.